pgpkg/pgpkg/docs/pages/tutorial.md

     $$;

-Note that all functions, tables and other objects need to be qualified with the schema name, which in this case is 'hello'.
+Note that all functions, tables and other objects need to be qualified with the schema name, which was set to 'hello' in the `pgpkg.toml` file we just created.

 Apply the function to your database:

     $ pgpkg .

-(if you want to see what it does, use `pgpkg -verbose .`)
+(if you want to see what `pgpkg` actually does, use `pgpkg -verbose .`)

 If all goes well, you now have a function: